Ariba-memon/Ariba-memon/README.md

 <h1 align="center">
     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+Ariba+Memon!;" />
 </h1>
-<h3 align="center">I am a highly motivated and Google-certified MERN Stack & Chatbot Developer with a passion for innovation 🚀.
-I specialize in creating robust web and mobile applications using cutting-edge technologies, including JavaScript, ReactJS, NextJS, NodeJS, MongoDB, ExpressJS, TypeScript.
-With over 4 years of hands-on experience, I have honed my skills in building interactive and scalable solutions.
-My expertise extends to the realm of Chatbots, where I have dedicated significant time and effort to craft intelligent conversational agents.
-I am proficient in implementing Chatbot solutions with platforms like Alexa and Dialogflow, enabling seamless interactions and enhancing user experiences.
-Additionally, I am well-versed in Generative AI and have explored various libraries and frameworks to push the boundaries of creativity.
-Based in Pakistan, I am committed to pushing the technological envelope and delivering exceptional solutions to meet the ever-evolving demands of the digital landscape</h3>
+<h3 align="center">I am a highly motivated and Google-certified MERN Stack & Chatbot Developer, driven by a relentless passion for innovation 🚀.
+My expertise lies in crafting robust web and mobile applications, where I harness the power of cutting-edge technologies such as JavaScript, ReactJS, NextJS, NodeJS, MongoDB, ExpressJS, React Native, Nuxt JS, Laravel, PHP, WordPress, and TypeScript.
+Additionally, I am proficient in using UI frameworks and libraries like Tailwind CSS, Shadow CSS, Material UI, Chakra UI, Daisy UI, and Ant Design to enhance the user experience.

+With over 4 years of hands-on experience, I have refined my skills in developing interactive and scalable solutions that cater to diverse user needs.
+My dedication extends to the realm of Chatbots, where I have invested significant time and effort in crafting intelligent conversational agents.

+Proficient in implementing Chatbot solutions across platforms such as Alexa and Dialogflow, I ensure seamless interactions and elevate user experiences.
+Moreover, my proficiency in Generative AI allows me to explore various libraries and frameworks, pushing the boundaries of creativity in my projects.

+Based in Pakistan, I am committed to pushing the technological envelope and delivering exceptional solutions that meet the ever-evolving demands of the digital landscape.
+As a modern full-stack developer, I am driven by a relentless pursuit of excellence and innovation.</h3>